hzz0024/HSRL_workshop/README.md

 Important note for Windows user:\
 [Rtools](https://cran.r-project.org/bin/windows/Rtools/): RTools is a set of programs that is required on Windows to build R packages from source.
 You can download it from [here](https://cran.r-project.org/bin/windows/Rtools/rtools40.html) and install it follow the steps.
 Alternatively, it will be automativly installed or updated during the BioCManager installation process.

+## Download the example data and scripts

+To start, please download the example data and R script [here](https://github.com/hzz0024/HSRL_workshop/raw/main/HSRL_workshop.zip).

+Then unpacked the .zip file in your Desktop by double-clicking the .zip file.
+See [Part0](#Part0) for detailed steps.

+Double click the `HSRL_workshop.R` to load the script in RStudio.

+Or you can copy the R codes directly from [here](https://github.com/hzz0024/HSRL_workshop/blob/main/HSRL_workshop.R), and paste it to RStudio.
+To create a new R script, one needs to click `File - New File - R Script`

 ## Cheatsheet for R code
 [Cheatsheet](https://www.rstudio.com/resources/cheatsheets/)